kadariusclemons/WeekZero/README.md

 # WeekZero
-Describe terms learned during week zero
+This webpage will be describing terms learned during week zero

 Terms included:
 Computer
 Git